Small Business Tax Preparation Costs 2026

 Tax preparation firms typically separate compliance work (preparing returns) from planning work (strategic tax minimization):

-Tax Planning Engagement: Broader relationship including proactive strategy development, quarterly check-ins, transaction review before closing, and forward-looking analysis.
+Broader relationship including proactive strategy development, quarterly check-ins, transaction review before closing, and forward-looking analysis.
 Typically costs 40-80% more than compliance-only but often generates 3-10x the value through tax savings identified.

-Planning Engagement Components:
+Planning Engagement Components

 - Quarterly estimated tax analysis: $300-800/quarter